block-hczhai/block2-preview/README.md

   where ``<version>`` can be some development version number like ``0.5.1rc14``.

-To run a DMRG calculation, please use the following command:
+To run a DMRG calculation using the cmmand line interface, please use the following command:

     block2main dmrg.conf > dmrg.out